 This course is very popular and Italy is at its greenest; the wisteria is flowering.
 It’s a wonderful time for markets and feast-like picnics.
 In Venice this course can have a go at learning the traditional and iconic voga veneta – the rowing style used by Venetian gondoliers.
 We also stay at Titignano, an amazing agriturismo set in a medieval hamlet on the hills near Orvieto.
 We watch classic Italian cinema, take long walks, read and eat – this is a welcome respite.
 The 6 nights in Naples create time for a seasonal day trip to the island of Ischia with its amazing gardens, ecology and swimming.

-Late Summer Gap Year Course – from mid August to mid September (4 weeks)
+A New Late Summer Gap Year Course – from late August to mid September (3 weeks)

-This is perfect for those going straight to university or college after summer exams or indeed those already at university; it’s the gap year experience in short.
+This new course is perfect for those going straight to university or college after summer exams or indeed those already at university; it’s the gap year experience in short.
 Departing after UK A-level results we return in time for university.
-The timing also allows a less crowded opportunity to visit the Venice Biennale and the stunning island of Ischia.
-Like the Early Summer course, students have the chance to try learning the traditional and iconic voga veneta – the rowing style used by Venetian gondoliers.
+Read the full description on the Late Summer Course page.

 Autumn Gap Year Course – from late October to early December (6 weeks)